cbfacademy/react-starter-files/routes-and-forms/README.md

 1. Add the `<PetForm/>` component as a child component of the `<Home/>` component in the [index.js][2] file.

-1. Run the project using the `npm start` command to test the functionality
+1. Run the project using the `npm run dev` command to test the functionality

 1. The form contains a __name__ field which is a __controlled component__.
 Add an __age__ and a __colours__ form field as __controlled components__: